-We all frequently operate our demat accounts during the buying and selling of shares in share market.
-The buying of shares results in our demat account being credited, whereas when you sell the shares, the securities are debited from the account.
-In this regard, the demat account functions identical to a bank account, the sole difference being that it deals with shares, instead of cash.
-Transferring your shares from one demat account to another is also possible.
-However, when you shift shares from your one demat account to another; the ownership remains the same, which means that there is no tax implication, and consequently, no transaction implication as well.
+You frequently operate your Demat accounts to buy and sell shares in the share market.
+The buying of shares results in our Demat account being credited, whereas when you sell the shares, the securities are debited from the account.
+In this regard, the Demat account functions identical to a bank account, the sole difference being that it deals with shares, instead of cash.
+Transferring your shares from one Demat account to another is also possible.
+However, when you shift shares from your one Demat account to another; the ownership remains the same, which means that there is no tax implication, and consequently, no transaction implication as well.

 Then, why transfer shares from one account to another at all?

 The benefits of transferring shares are numerous.
 They are as under

 - If you have multiple Demat accounts, you may wish to consolidate them to simplify and reduce the Demat costs.

 - You might have a single Demat account at present and may want to keep separate Demat accounts for different activities, which would require you to transfer shares from one account to another.